iot-home-control/system-backend/readme.md

 `./venv/bin/alembic upgrade head`
 This is the same command for updating.

+Then, you can create a user which is needed to configure things via the webinterface.

+`./venv/bin/python main.py add-user <USERNAME> [--display-name DISPLAY-NAME]`

-You can run the Home Control System Backend with `./venv/bin/python main.py run`.
+Now, you can run the Home Control System Backend with `./venv/bin/python main.py run`.

 We provide a systemd service file.

-You can call the Home Control House Cleaning with `./venv/bin/python main.py database-housekeeping`.
+You can call the Home Control Housekeeping with `./venv/bin/python main.py database-housekeeping`.
 See the files in `examples/` for information on how to run it regularly with a systemd timer unit.

 ## Writing rules
 You can write your own rules by creating a `local_rules.py` file in the installation directory.
-There are examples in `local_rules.py.example` which is also
+There are examples in `local_rules.py.example` which is also in the installation directory.

 We have rules and timers.
 Rules are functions which are called when either